ramsey/conventional-commits/CONTRIBUTING.md

 and [Psalm](https://github.com/vimeo/psalm) to provide static analysis of PHP code.

-CaptainHook will run PHPStan and Psalm before committing.
-The pre-commit hook does not attempt to fix any static analysis errors.
-Instead, the commit will fail, and you must fix the errors manually.
+CaptainHook will run static analysis checks before committing.

 You may run static analysis manually across the whole codebase with the following command: